-Colorado Anime Fest (COAF) is pleased to welcome professional and amateur press to cover our second-annual event in Denver, Colorado!
+Colorado Anime Fest (COAF) is pleased to welcome professional and amateur press to cover our third annual event in Denver, Colorado!

 We strive to attract a wide variety of outlets at various levels to receive the best coverage for our event.
 To facilitate this, we feature tiered press qualifications:

 If you focus mainly on photography, are an amateur journalist and/or student media, represent an organization founded after the Jan.
 1, 2017 deadline and/or do not meet other listed Standard requirements, you are considered Emerging Press.
 There is a limit of two badges per organization for Emerging Press.